Nature’s Variety Prairie canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical canned dog food.

-Free of any plant-based protein boosters, this looks like the profile of a canned product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.

-Nature’s Variety Prairie is a meat-based canned product using a moderate amount of assorted meats as its main sources of animal protein, thus earning the brand 4 stars.
+Nature’s Variety Prairie is a meat-based canned product using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.